 Acquiring such businesses does produce high costs, however it may be assuring to know that lenders may be sympathetic to new owners.
-You should aim to invest in a business that is performing successfully as you can avoid the costs and risks of setting up a new venture in its entirety.
-By taking over a business that is already trading successfully, you can avoid the liabilities and costs that may come when taking over a business.
+You should aim to invest in a dental practice that is already performing successfully as you can avoid the costs and risks of setting up a new venture in its entirety.
+By taking over a practice that is already operating successfully, you can avoid the liabilities and costs that may come when taking over a business.

 There are a few ways to deal with these costs after a price has been agreed.
 Usually to fund the transaction, it requires a combination of debt and equity derived from either the buyers, seller or financiers and can be agreed in numerous ways.
 Many of these funding sources can also be used in conjunction with one another.

 These are funds that come from the management team themselves.
 Usually they are required to put up their own personal funds initially to prove their commitment to the transaction.
 The buyer’s contribution can be raised by selling assets or gaining a second mortgage on an estate that they own.

 Putting up the assets of the company such as premises and stock or dental equipment (x-ray machines) can generate a high level of funding.
 Using the leverage of these assets of the company to buy the company itself can prove to be particularly effective especially to businesses with large investments in property.
 A re-mortgage on a commercial property can raise considerable finance for a business and an additional benefit is that the costs can be spread over 20 years.

 The vendor themselves can help provide acquisition finance to fund the transition if they choose to donate a sum of their equity as a loan to the company, this will eventually be repaid to them at a future time.